glc-biorad/Independent-Reader-GUI/README.md

 ## Overview
 Independent Reader GUI is a tool for utilizing the full functionality of the Independent Reader Module.
 It allows user to view all running submodule metrological data and connective status, control submodules, create/edit dPCR thermocycling protocols on 4 individual thermocycling heaters, run protocols on these heaters, image dPCR cartridges, perform full workflow runs (image, thermocycle, image, etc.), and set default settings/configurations for the instrument.

+## To-Do
+# Home Tab
+- Check motor positions every N seconds to update the Home tab (use MotorManagers class)
+- Change the Home column of the Home tab's Motor DataGridView to a ComboBox so that users can set it to "Homed" or "Not Homed" when the GUI is opened
+- At Form loading check if the LEDs are connected (setup LED queries and commands via the BRADx-API code repo)
+- Check the Actual Temperature of the object and sink for all TECs using the TECsManager class every N seconds
+- At Form loading load in the TECs DataGridView values of interest
+# Run Tab
+- Update X0, Y0, Z0, FOV dX, and dY based on the Cartridge, Elastomer, Bergquist, and Glass Offset.
+If this combonation is not found in the ScanningData XML file, add it on the onset of the run
+- Update Bergquist and Elastomer Thickness TextBox values based on changes with the Elastomer and Bergquist ComboBox selections
+- Block the user if they attempt a run without an experiment name or any samples/assays set
+- Warn the user if they attempt a run without contact surface, no data save locations, and no imaging before, during, or after the run.
+- Update the time calculation used to predict the end time based on the number of channels used, assays, and samples

 ## Technology Used
 - C#
 - .NET Framework 6.0